gchq/sleeper/docs/usage/trino.md

 Trino supports updates and deletes.
 Sleeper does not support them, but it could be made to support them in the following
 way:

-- Add a boolean column indicating whether the record has been deleted or not
+- Add a boolean column indicating whether the row has been deleted or not
-- Create an iterator which returns just the most recent record for any row key, or no record if the most recent record has been deleted
+- Create an iterator which returns just the most recent row for any row key, or no row if the most recent row has been deleted
-- Updates and deletes add newer records which will eclipse the older records
+- Updates and deletes add newer rows which will eclipse the older rows
-- Over time, the older records will disappear through compaction iterators
+- Over time, the older rows will disappear through compaction iterators

 The SQL commands UPDATE and DELETE could be implemented to support these operations.